jamesrosssharp/SLURM/README.md

-SLURM - Simple-Logic-Used RISC Machine
+SLURM - Simple-Logic Micro RISC Machine
 ======================================

 A simple microcontroller core, with emphasis on simplicity of instruction set and verilog implementation.